 - Frowny Piercings – Like frenulum piercings, these go through the thin connective tissue underneath the bottom lip.

 - Smiley or Scrumper Piercings – The opposite of a frowny piercing, this goe through the thin connective tissue above the upper lip.

-Oral piercings and tongue piercings in particular are very painful and require dedication for proper and quick healing.
+Oral piercings and tongue piercings in particular have very high pain levels and required education for proper and quick healing.